accurateproject/accurate/docs/tut_kamailio_evapi.rst

 CDR processing
 --------------

 At the end of each call Kamailio_ will generate an CDR event via *evapi* and this will be directed towards the port configured inside *cgrates.json*.
-This event will reach inside **CGRateS** through the *SM* component (close to real-time).
+This event will reach inside **AccuRate** through the *SM* component (close to real-time).
 Once in-there it will be instantly rated and be ready for export.

-**CGRateS** Usage
+**AccuRate** Usage
 -----------------

-Since it is common to most of the tutorials, the example for **CGRateS** usage is provided in a separate page `here <http://cgrates.readthedocs.org/en/latest/tut_cgrates_usage.html>`_
+Since it is common to most of the tutorials, the example for **AccuRate** usage is provided in a separate page `here <http://cgrates.readthedocs.org/en/latest/tut_cgrates_usage.html>`_

 .. _Kamailio: http://www.kamailio.org/